Hospitality professionals looking for the most bang for their buck need to focus on hospitality SEO.

 We have plenty of experience with companies in the hospitality industry that first need us to clean up the mess another company made.
 And that’s before we can actually be successful on their behalf.

 Why Do We Need a Hospitality SEO Guide?

 You may or may not work with us, but you should know what to look for as far as effective search engine optimization.
 Then you’ll be sure of a decent return on investment, whether you’re doing it yourself, or paying someone else.
 This guide will also feature plenty of free tools you can use to manage your own hospitality SEO on your own.

 Table of Contents of Our Ultimate Hospitality SEO Guide

 Reading this entire guide from start to finish is encouraged.
-You are also welcome to skip-around according to what matters to you in the moment.
+You are also welcome to skip around according to what matters to you at the moment.

 7 Things to Remember When Planning and Implementing Your SEO Strategy

 - Establish Your Goals, How You’ll Measure Success

 Step One of Hospitality SEO: Focus & Prioritize